yitayaltehone/Clinic-management-system/README.md

 # Clinic Information Management system
-I have added the registration form based up on the table described on the Hospital.sql I have used  the roles on Triage, Recored officer, Doctor,Laboratorist,Pharmacist,Nurse and System Admin Patient_Laboratory page for simplify the patient list in a specific Patient Data(in it is important) (yitu(sew), meba (record), yibe(triage), eshet(Doctor(Internal dewey specialist)),gech Laboratory,kmap Pharmacist, selam Casher)
+I have added the registration form based up on the table described on the Hospital.sql I used  the roles on Triage, Recored officer,Casher, Doctor,Laboratorist,Pharmacist,Nurse and System Admin with different departments/specializations
+Patient_Laboratory page for simplify the patient list in a specific Patient Data(in it is important) (yitu(sew), meba (record), yibe(triage), eshet(Doctor(Internal dewey specialist)),gech Laboratory,kmap Pharmacist, selam Casher)